JaLynn Prince: Career

 JaLynn Prince is founder and president of Madison House Autism Foundation.
-She and her husband are parents to Madison, after who the foundation is named.
+She and her husband are parents to Madison, after whom the foundation is named.
 The organization is dedicated to improving the lives of adults with autism and families by making people aware of the issues facing adults with autism throughout their lifespan.

 JaLynn Prince is also founder and president of Times and Seasons, an arts management consulting firm emphasizing the arts, broadcasting, public policies, and public relations.
 She has served as an instructor at the Johns Hopkins University EverGreen Program.
 Prince's varied background also included stints as press secretary for a U.S. congressman, radio announcer, theater critic, and producer and director for television and theater.
 She has produced or directed more than 2000 arts performances, including gallery shows and performances.
 She was named on the Who's Who in Business 2005 list.

 Prince is a respected Global Photographer and Speaker, having traveled to approximately 75 countries, and taken photographs in 42.
 Prince documented in still photography issues core to her humanitarian passions: children, education, women's improvement (specifically in regards to microfinance), health care, AIDS prevention and third world development.
 She studied under National Geographic photographer, Steve McCurry and joined him on a photographic expedition in Rajasthan, India.
 Her photography has been viewed at the United Nations, Manhattan's Jewish Museum in New York, and at universities across the country.